My short answer is “Yes, but not much, and not evenly.” This is my longer answer.

 Then, at the close of the 60s, it trailed off.
 Not that it ever went away, but it clearly retreated.
-(At least in books, which Google doesn’t track past 2008, which is when I guess they quit scanning them.)

 The scene above is what greeted me when I arrived at what I expected to be a small family dinner last night: dozens of relatives and old friends, all with of my face.